clydemcqueen/tello_ros/README.md

 arbitrary strings to the drone.

 Many Tello commands (e.g., `takeoff` and `land`) are long-running, and the drone returns `ok` or `error` on completion.
-In ROS it's common to use actions in these situations, but as of ROS2-Crystal actions are not available in `rclpy` (the ROS2 Python client).
 For now, the driver provides the ROS service `tello_command` to initiate commands, and the corresponding ROS topic `tello_response` to indicate command completion.
 This may change when ROS2-Dashing is released.